AGTTeam/MonoPriData/README.md

-﻿These notes should serve to help in the proofreading phase of this project.
+﻿These notes should serve to help in the proofreading/ playtesting phase of this project.
 There are a number of things which must be agreed on, tested, and implemented within the text in order to maintain consistency.
 As well, there are a few things that I may have considered later in the translation process, which might be somewhat problematic from a perspective of cultural sensitivity and inclusivity.
 I intend to address these issues myself, but it is possible that I may miss some instance of them, so I would just like the proofreaders to keep them in mind.

 Of course, read any comment made on SmartCat.
 Some are there only to explain the meaning or context, while others show any concerns I may have had.